vinkla/wordplate/README.md

 ## Vite.js

-[Vite](https://vitejs.dev/) is a build tool that aims to provide a faster and leaner development experience for modern web projects.
-Vite is opinionated and comes with sensible defaults out of the box, but is also highly extensible via its Plugin API and JavaScript API with full typing support.
+[Vite](https://vitejs.dev/) is a build tool that provides a faster and leaner development experience for modern web projects.
+It comes with sensible defaults and is highly extensible via its Plugin and JavaScript APIs with full typing support.

 ```sh
 # Start the dev server...